-If you are already on the group email list, please send an email asking if anyone can give you a lift.
-If you are not yet on the group email list, you can ask the event organiser to assist.
+If you are already a registered IOG member and are on the group mailing list, please send an email asking if anyone can give you a lift.
+If you are not yet a fully registered member, you can ask the event organiser to assist.

 However, please note that it is not the event organiser’s responsibility to arrange lifts for potential participants and there is no guarantee that a lift will be available for every event.

-It is the responsibility of persons sharing transport with others to make arrangements regarding petrol costs and to ensure that the driver has appropriate third party insurance for the vehicle concerned.
+It is the responsibility of persons sharing transport with others to make arrangements regarding petrol costs and to ensure that the driver has appropriate insurance for the vehicle concerned.